Mapungubwe National Park: Birds

-The Limpopo Floodplain in flood is a paradise for aquatic birds.
-Grey crowned cranes, up to seven stork species and several wader, heron, crake and duck species will be seen in these wet times.
+The Limpopo floodplain harbours grey crowned crane, up to seven stork species and several wader, heron, crake and duck species.

-There are many stands of Lala palms and collared palm thrushes have been recorded.

-Other specials that occur in Mapungubwe National Park include great white pelican, white-backed night heron, bat hawk, augur buzzard, African hobby, Dickinson's kestrel, green sandpiper, three-banded courser, blue-spotted wood dove, grey-headed parrot, Senegal coucal, pennant-winged nightjar, blue-cheeked bee-eater, broad-billed and racket-tailed roller, African golden oriole and olive-tree warbler.

 Mammals

-Most of the large African game species occur in Mapungubwe National Park.
-When the Limpopo River is not in flood, they roam freely across it to Botswana and Zimbabwe and back.
+Since 2005, Mapungubwe National Park is considered a Lion Conservation Unit together with South Luangwa National Park.

-Current species include; elephant, hippopotamus, white rhinoceros, lion, leopard, cheetah, Cape wild dog, spotted hyena, brown hyena, eland, blue wildebeest, kudu, zebra, bushbuck, waterbuck, impala, klipspringer, duiker, steenbok, red hartebeest, oryx, giraffe, warthog, bush pig, aardvark and baboon.
+Other species include African bush elephant, hippopotamus, southern white rhinoceros, African leopard, South African cheetah, African wild dog, spotted hyena, brown hyena, common eland, blue wildebeest, kudu, Burchell's zebra, bushbuck, waterbuck, impala, klipspringer, duiker, steenbok, red hartebeest, oryx, South African giraffe, common warthog, bush pig, aardvark and baboon, African civet, crested porcupine, caracal and vervet monkey.

-There are numerous smaller game species, including badgers, civets, porcupine, caracal, vervet monkey, and a host of smaller species.

-The wildlife park is also known to be home to at least 17 species of bats.
-Fruit bats are attracted to the fig trees along the Limpopo River banks, including tree roosting Wahlberg's epauletted fruit bat and the cave dwelling Egyptian fruit bat.
+At least 17 bat species have been recorded, including tree roosting Wahlberg's epauletted fruit bat and the cave dwelling Egyptian fruit bat.

-Since 2005, the protected area is considered a Lion Conservation Unit together with South Luangwa National Park.

 Reptiles

-Rock monitor lizard, water monitor lizard, giant plated lizard, rainbow skink, ground agama and speckled thick toed gecko have all been seen in Mapungubwe National Park.
+Monitor lizard, Nile monitor, giant plated lizard, Trachylepis margaritifera, ground agama and speckled thick toed gecko have all been seen in Mapungubwe National Park.

-There are estimated to be at least thirty-two species of snake in the park, although only fifteen have thus far been confirmed.
+There are estimated to be at least 32 snake species, although only 15 have thus far been confirmed.
 Some of these species include the southern African python, snouted cobra, black mamba, both horned and puff adders, and at least three species of whip or sand snakes.
 Nile crocodile occur in and along the Limpopo River.

 Threats

-The status of the park as part of the transfrontier conservation area is severely threatened by the planned exploitation of coal reserves in the immediate vicinity of the reserve.
+The status of the park as part of the Greater Mapungubwe Transfrontier Conservation Area is severely threatened by the planned exploitation of coal reserves in the immediate vicinity of the reserve.
 An open-cast coal mine and power plant are planned in the buffer zone of the national park, which threaten its natural and cultural value..
 In addition, the large amount of water required for the mining activities will impact the ecology of a large part of the region.